slatedocs/slate/source/reseller_api.html.md

 - by_exhibition_id (Integer), only return tickets for this exhibition

-- valid_at (Date), only return tickets that are valid on this date
+- valid_at (Date), default: today, only return tickets that are valid on this date